biojava/biojava-tutorial/structure/structure-data-model.md

-# The BioJava-structure data model
+# The BioJava-Structure Data Model

 A biologically and chemically meaningful data representation of PDB/mmCIF.

-## The basics
+## The Basics

 BioJava at its core is a collection of file parsers and (in some cases) data models to represent frequently used biological data.
 The protein-structure modules represent macromolecular data in a way that should make it easy to work with.
-The representation is essentially independ of the underlying file format and the user can chose to work with either PDB or mmCIF files and still get an almost identical data representation.
+The representation is essentially independent of the underlying file format and the user can chose to work with either PDB or mmCIF files and still get an almost identical data representation.
 (There can be subtile differences between PDB and mmCIF data, for example the atom indices in a few entries are not 100% identical)

-## The main hierarchy
+## The Main Hierarchy

 BioJava provides a flexible data structure for managing protein structural data.
-The [http://www.biojava.org/docs/api/org/biojava/nbio/structure/Structure.html Structure] class is the main container.
+The [Structure](http://www.biojava.org/docs/api/org/biojava/nbio/structure/Structure.html) class is the main container.

-A Structure has a hierarchy of sub-objects:
+A `Structure` has a hierarchy of sub-objects:

 <pre>
 Structure